Intelligent-CAT-Lab/FlakyDoctor/README.md

 - `output_dir`: A directory for outputs and logs when building the projects.
 - `save_csv`: A summary of the build results.

-For example, one can run `bash -x src/install.sh datasets/ID_projects.csv projects outputs summary.csv` to build all Java projects for ID tests (~15 hours).
+For example, one can run:
+- `bash -x src/install.sh datasets/ID_projects.csv projects outputs ID_summary.csv` to build all Java projects for ID tests (~15 hours)
+- `bash -x src/install.sh datasets/OD_projects.csv projects outputs OD_summary.csv` to build all Java projects for OD tests (~10 hours)

 4. Run FlakyDoctor to fix flaky tests:
 To fix flaky tests, one should run the following commands: